GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Transparency

-All actions, proposals, and votes are visible, verifiable, and recorded on-chain.
+All actions, proposals, and votes are visible, verifiable, and recorded in the public registry.

 Community Accountability